TheWallOfDucks/chaos-duck/README.md

 # Meet Chaos Llama

+Chaos Llama will wreak havoc* on your AWS infrastructure to help you build systems that are lean, mean, and resilient to failure.

+<sub>* - in a controlled manner, Llama is there to serve you and would never go rogue</sub>

+# About

 Chaos Llama is a small tool for testing resiliency and recoverability of AWS-based architectures.
 Once configured and deployed, it will randomly terminate or otherwise interfere<sup>**[*](#features)**</sup> with the operation of your EC2 instances and ECS tasks.
 It is inspired by Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey), but instead of requiring an EC2 instance to run on, it uses AWS Lambda.
 Think of it as Chaos Monkey rebuilt with 2016 tech.

 ## Installation